rudyzhou/Dynamic_Kymograph/README.md

 ## Usage

-We describe the typical workflow for using Dyanmic Kymograph to analyze microtubule dynamics.
+We describe the typical workflow for using Dynamic Kymograph to analyze microtubule dynamics.

 1. In Fiji, open the image stack that you would like to analyze.